rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Non-Functional Requirements

-All tests were performed with 4 coordinators.
-The tests were carried out on a laptop with an Intel i3-5005U (dual-core operating at a fixed 2.0 GHz) with 8 GB of RAM.

-The latency was measured both with normal behaving nodes and with a single byzantine non-primary coordinator replica.
+The latency was measured both with normal behaving nodes and with a single byzantine non-primary coordinator replica (a byzantine primary coordinator would require the out-of-scope view-changes to be implemented).
 If a non-primary coordinator replica is byzantine, a small performance reduction could occur since the algorithm might have to depend on other replicas to reach consensus.

 The test consisted of starting a new transaction once the previous had committed, until 100 commits had been completed.
 The average latency of such a test constitutes one sample.
 50 such samples were collected for each test configuration.

+All tests were performed with 4 coordinators.
+The tests were carried out on a laptop with an Intel i3-5005U (dual-core operating at a fixed 2.0 GHz) with 8 GB of RAM.

 *@fig:evaluationchart1 shows the latency measured in these test.
 The error bars indicate 2 standard deviations, based on the variance between samples of 100 commits, not between the individual commits.